 The council believes that good job design and actively seeking to promote flexible working practices will enable more people to manage their work-life balance better.
 This will support women in the workplace and is reflected in the improvement in the gender pay gap.

-The council already has a range of family-friendly policies and these have been relaunched under a new flexibility framework.
-A flexi-time policy and procedure has been introduced and a career break scheme is currently under development.
+The council already has a range of family-friendly policies and these have been relaunched last year under a new flexibility framework.
+A Flexi-time Policy and a Career Break Scheme have been introduced.

 Please follow the link below if you need to view historical gender pay gap data for freedom of information requests or general interest.